Asian tiger mosquitoes spotted in Paris

 "For the moment it's an outbreak that is isolated geographically.
 Two people living in the same house.
 They were cured and are in good health now," the authority said in a statement.

-Six cases of dengue fever have been reported in the neighbouring Provence region since 2010.
+Six cases of dengue fever have been reported in the neighboring Provence region since 2010.

 (Reporting by Michel Rose; Editing by Andrew Callus and Dominic Evans)